In the Wake of Lewis & Clark

 Day 1 — Portland, Oregon, Embark

-Board the ship and cruise the center of Portland on the Willamette River before reaching the Columbia River.
+Board the ship and cruise to the lower part of the Willamette River, through the center of picturesque Portland, before reaching the Columbia River.
 (D)

 Day 2 — Astoria

 We begin our journey by navigating the Columbia to the mouth of the river at Astoria.
 At Fort Clatsop, where explorers hunkered down for the wet winter of 1805-1806, we walk through the full-scale reconstructed fort.
-Visit the Columbia River Maritime Museum, which chronicles the history of river navigation and this port town.
-In the afternoon, you can choose to visit Cape Disappointment or expedition landing craft and kayak in the Lewis and Clark Wildlife Refuge, conditions permitting.
+Visit the Columbia River Maritime Museum, which chronicles the history of river navigation and this Port town.
+In the afternoon, you can choose to visit Cape Disappointment, ride in expedition landing craft or kayak in the Lewis and Clark Wildlife Refuge, conditions permitting.
 (B,L,D)

 Day 3 — Columbia River Gorge/Hood River